On Syria, LX interviewing me

 Pascal: Completely and without a single millisecond of hesitation.

 LX: Fair enough.
 Ok.
 You somehow suggested above that the White House doesn't have the legal authority to strike.
 Expand on this.

-Pascal: First of all I am not a US constitution expert, but I am pretty sure that in the case of the Syrian crisis the presidency doesn't have and never had the authority to strike without congressional approval, letting aside for the moment the UN mandate.
-I understand and somehow share the US president feeling that he has a moral obligation to do something to degrade Assad's chemical weapon use capabilities, but he simply doesn't have the legal authority to do it.
+Pascal: I am not a US constitution expert, but I am pretty sure that in the case of the Syrian crisis the presidency doesn't have and never had the authority to strike without congressional approval, letting aside for the moment the UN mandate.
+I understand and somehow share the US president feeling's that he has a moral obligation to do something to degrade Assad's chemical weapon use capabilities, but he simply doesn't have the legal authority to do it.

 LX: Do you think the congress will approve the use of force ?

 Pascal: I don't know, to be honest.
 This is a very fluid situation in the US in this moment, and to complicate things, the spectrum of reasons in favour or against the strike in the American collective counciousness, at least the part of it I can perceive, is relatively wide, making any analysis or prediction that much more difficult.
 But then let me say something I think is important and fundamental.
 In many ways, what to do is not obvious.
 The geopolitical situation in the middle east, the equilibrium at the UN, the Chinese and Russian interests, the Western and European interests, the Iranians own calculations and the worrying unknowns about the so called rebels, all in the balance show that despite the undisputed moral obligation (or motivation) to enforce a ban on chemical weapons, what should actually be done and whether or not it will improve anything anywhere, including in Syria is not obvious.
 So now, I am old enough to know one thing: when a complex situation seems to have to alternatives to choose from and it is not obvious at all which one should be chosen, then this is the sign that you haven't actually understood the problem you were trying to solve.